mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

     -   A timeless allegory that speaks to the darker aspects of human nature
     -   The importance of societal structures and their role in controlling the innate darkness within.

-Ok can you extended add more details to this commentary so that i can do a 10 minute oral presentation
+Ok can you write me a script that extends and adds more details to this commentary so that i can do a 10 minute oral presentation on it.
+The script should be in the first person (me) where greet and then present the extract and what Im gonna say.
+But should try to follow these bullets point but adds as much details as needed